sdonohoo/forecasting/docs/tsperf_rules.md

 ### Structure of repository

 We use Git repo to maintain the source code and relevant files.
-The repository has three levels of folders: use case, benchmark, and benchmark implementation.
-The top-level directory `/TSPerf` consists of folders for all the existing use cases, a folder storing common utility scripts, a folder storing internal docs, and a Markdown file with an overview of TSPerf framework.
+The repository has three hierarchy levels: use case, benchmark, and benchmark implementation.
+The top-level directory `/TSPerf` consists of folders of all the existing use cases, a folder storing common utility scripts, a folder storing internal docs, and a Markdown file with an overview of TSPerf framework.

 * Use case folders: Each such folder is named after a specific use case and contains scripts of the implementations/submissions for every benchmark of this use case.
-Currently we have a folder `/TSPerf/energy_load` for the energy load forecasting use case and another folder `/TSPerf/retail_sales` for the retail sales forecasting use case.
+Currently, we have a folder `/TSPerf/energy_load` for the energy load forecasting use case and another folder
+`/TSPerf/retail_sales` for the retail sales forecasting use case.

-  Under each use case folder, we have subfolders for different benchmarks and a Markdown file listing all benchmarks of this use case.
-For example, `/TSPerf/energy_load/GEFCom2017-D_Prob_MT_hourly` contains all the submissions for a probabilistic forecasting problem defined upon GEFCom2017-D dataset and `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly` includes all the submissions for a point forecasting problem defined upon GEFCom2014 dataset.
+  Under each use case folder, we have subfolders for different benchmarks and a Markdown file listing all the benchmarks of this use case.
+For example, `/TSPerf/energy_load/GEFCom2017-D_Prob_MT_hourly` contains all the submissions for a probabilistic forecasting problem defined upon
+  GEFCom2017-D dataset.
 In addition, `/TSPerf/energy_load/README.md` summarizes all the benchmarks of the energy load forecasting use case.

-  Under each benchmark folder, there are a subfolder containing source code of reference implementation, a subfolder containing source code of all submissions, a subfolder storing common utility scripts, and a Markdown file specifying the benchmark.
+  Under each benchmark folder, there are a subfolder containing reference materials, a subfolder containing source code of all submissions, a subfolder storing common utility scripts, a subfolder reserved for data storage, and a Markdown file specifying the benchmark.
 The description of each item under the benchmark folder is as follows

-    * `/reference` folder: This folder contains all the necessary scripts and the submission form for reproducing the reference implementation.
-For instance, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/reference` includes the required submission files of the reference implementation for
+    * `/reference` folder: This folder contains Jupyter notebook(s) exploring the benchmark dataset and a submission file template.
-    GEFCom2014_Pt_1Month_Hourly.

     * `/submissions` folder: This folder contains multiple subfolders where each subfolder includes all the necessary scripts and the submission form for reproducing a certain submission.
-For instance, `/submission1` folder under `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/submissions` includes the required submission files of submission1.
+For instance, `/baseline` folder under `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/submissions` includes the required submission files of the baseline model which is simple method used to be compared with other submissions.

     * `/common` folder: This folder includes utility scripts for a benchmark.
 As an example, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/common` contains the scripts that could be commonly used for GEFCom2014_Pt_1Month_Hourly, such as Python scripts that download the data, prepare training and scoring data, and evaluate performance of the benchmark implementation.

+    * `/data` folder: This is an empty folder reserved for storing the data files that are necessary for the model development and evaluation of the benchmark.

-    * `/README.md`: This Markdown file provides detailed instructions about a certain benchmark.
-For instance, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/README.md` describes benchmark and provides benchmark-specific guidance for evaluating model performance and creating benchmark submission.
+    * `/README.md`: This Markdown file provides detailed introductions about a certain benchmark.
+For instance, `/TSPerf/energy_load/GEFCom2014_Pt_1Month_Hourly/README.md` describes the dataset and goal of the benchmark.

 * `/TSPerf/common` folder: This folder has the scripts that could be used across different use cases, such as Python scripts which compute the evaluation metrics of the forecasting results.

-* `/TSPerf/internal_docs` folder: This folder contains the internal documents that we create during the development of TSPerf.
+* `/TSPerf/internal_docs` folder: This folder contains a high-level document summarizing the goals, rules, and general guidelines for participating and leveraging TSPerf.
+There is also a template of the submission form used for documenting a particular submission.

 * `/TSPerf/README.md` file: This Markdown file describes the TSPerf framework in general.
-It introduces the goal and vision, specifies the use cases and benchmarks, and points to performance boards and more detailed documentation.
+It introduces the goal and vision, specifies the use cases and benchmarks, and includes a performance board for each use case.

 ## Benchmarks